Sports briefs: Robidoux Rendezvous gravel bike race set for Saturday in Gering

-The Specialized Robidoux Rendezvous gravel bike will be held Saturday at the Five Rocks Ampitheater.
+GERING — The Specialized Robidoux Rendezvous gravel bike will be held Saturday at the Five Rocks Amphitheater.

 Riders will compete in either 25, 52, 57, 100-mile courses in the eighth year of the event.